ninfueng/ninstd/README.md

 ## License
 ```
-MIT License with some exceptions. <br>
+MIT License with some exceptions.
 Some functions or classes might be coplied from other sources.
 Please look at comments or docstrings within.
 ```